The Media and Entertainment Law Review: Germany

 Competition and consumer rights

-The common practice of requesting users to like, comment or share posts in return for participation in a raffle was held to be misleading as, due to the incentive provided by participation in the raffle, users' ratings could be no longer be considered neutral.
+The common practice of requesting users to like, comment or share posts in return for participation in a raffle was held to be misleading as the incentive provided by participation in a raffle meant that users' ratings could be no longer be considered neutral.105

 Year in review

 Covid-19 was the predominant factor for at least the first half of 2021.
 In general, courts accepted restrictions on public life, including the prohibition of public events such as concerts, if this was proportionate and required in light of health risks arising, in particular from more aggressive virus variations.
 As the Higher Administrative Court of Munich pointed out, when determining whether measures are proportionate, public compensation payments for affected business are also a consideration.118 A plethora of cases regarding compensation claims by businesses affected by the lockdowns against their insurers are pending.
 So far, the outcome of these proceedings has depended on the specific contractual terms and, at court of appeal level, compensation claims were regularly rejected, but it is clear that the BGH will have the final say.

 For 2022, digitalisation will remain a driving force in the media and entertainment industry, but the classic entertainment industry should also revive, with a return to large public events and a pledge of €2.5 billion from federal government to support cultural events.119

 After 16 'Merkel years', a new chancellor and government will take over.
 Innovation and digitalisation will be high on the agenda, with high-speed gigabit internet becoming available for all users.
 In addition, European technological sovereignty across the digital industry, from chip manufacturers to digital platforms, will be an important issue.
 With the European Parliament discussing and likely to pass the Digital Markets Act and the Digital Services Act, new regulations specifically addressing online intermediaries and platforms are on the cards.